microsoft/hlsl-specs/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Public Design Meeting

+The HLSL team organizes a meeting every two weeks which is open to the public to discuss work in progress in this repository.
+That includes proposals for new HLSL features as well as the ongoing work to write a language specification.

+For more information on this meeting and the terms and conditions for participation, see the [Design Meeting](docs/DesignMeeting.md) documentation.

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft